The spinal cord is a bundle of nerves that carries messages between the brain and the rest of the body.

 Treatment may include:

 A traumatic event that results in a SCI is devastating to the child and the family.
-The healthcare team educates the family after hospitalization and rehabilitation on how to best care for their child at home and outlines specific clinical problems that require immediate medical attention by the child's physician.
+The healthcare team educates the family after hospitalization and rehabilitation on how to best care for their child at home and outlines specific clinical problems that require immediate medical attention by the child's doctor.